The following licences/authorizations are required for the operation of a cannabis retail store(s) in Ontario:

 Cannabis Retail Manager Licence

-A Cannabis Retail Manager licence is required by the manager of each retail store location and/or individuals* who wish to perform one or more of the following functions in a cannabis retail store:
+A Cannabis Retail Manager licence is required by any individual of each retail store location and/or anyone who wish to perform one or more of the following functions in a cannabis retail store:

 - Supervising or managing employees of a cannabis retail store;